treadrightly/RepData_PeerAssessment1/PA1_template.md

-# Reproducible Research:Peer Assessment 1
+# Reproducible Research: Peer Assessment 1
 treadrightly
 `r format(Sys.time(), '%d %B, %Y')`
 The following code block sets knitr options to ensure that the directory structure is correct when knitted through RStudio, and also defines package dependencies.